-If you have genital herpes and are considering pregnancy or are pregnant, be sure to tell your doctor.
-He or she may give you an antiviral medicine so you will be less likely to have a herpes outbreak at or near the time you deliver your baby.
-If you do have an outbreak of genital herpes at the time of delivery, your doctor will most likely deliver your baby by cesarean section.
-With a cesarean section, the risk of giving herpes to your baby is small.
+If you have genital herpes and are pregnant, be sure to tell your doctor.
+He or she will give you an antiviral medicine.
+This will make it less likely that you will have an outbreak at or near the time you deliver your baby.
+If you do have an outbreak of genital herpes at the time of delivery, your doctor will most likely deliver your baby by C-section.
+With a C-section, the risk of giving herpes to your baby is small.

 What if I get herpes during pregnancy?

-If you have your first genital herpes outbreak during pregnancy, you should tell your doctor.
-Your doctor may want to treat you with an antiviral medicine.
+If you have your first genital herpes outbreak during pregnancy, tell your doctor.
+He or she may want to treat you with an antiviral medicine.
 The risk of your baby getting herpes is much higher if you have your first genital herpes outbreak near the time of delivery.

 It is important to avoid getting herpes during pregnancy.
 If your partner has herpes and you do not have it, be sure to use condoms during sexual intercourse at all times.
 Your partner could pass the infection to you even if he is not currently experiencing an outbreak.
 If there are visible sores, avoid having sex completely until the sores have healed.